 The expected value of equity grants is determined by the Committee or Board, as applicable, at its first meeting of the year.
-When granted, stock options are granted with an exercise price equal to the closing price on the day of the grant, and with RSUs the recipient is granted a right to a specified number of shares.
-The grant date in 2012 for equity grants was the third trading day after the Company releases its earnings for the prior year and the number of shares subject to such grants is determined at that time based on the previously established expected values, and the closing stock price on such grant date.
+When granted, stock options are granted with an exercise price equal to the closing price on the day of the grant, and with restricted stock units ("RSUs") the recipient is granted a right to a specified number of shares.
+The grant date in 2013 for equity grants was the third trading day after the Company filed its Annual Report on Form 10-K for the year ended December 31, 2012, and the number of shares subject to such grants was determined at that time based on the previously established expected values, and the closing stock price on such grant date.